A Definitive Guide To The Cost Of Building A Website

 ii.)
 Virtual private server (VPS)

 A virtual private server is similar to shared hosting in that you share a server with other websites.
-However, a VPS gives you much more space and control over your data, with the ability to manage your files and back up all your data in addition to more features.
+However, a VPS or a Windows VPS Hosting of your choice, gives you much more space and control over your data, with the ability to manage your files and back up all your data in addition to more features.
 VPS usually costs $20-100 per month

 iii.)
 Dedicated Hosting